About USC Gould

 The program is designed for individuals who want to gain an understanding of legal and compliance issues that will impact their future careers as entrepreneurs, business owners, administrators, scientists, engineers, educators, advocates, activists and more.

 Fine tune your knowledge in law by completing the coursework to earn your master's with additional specialized certificates in Compliance, Business Law, Human Resources Law and Compliance, and Media and Entertainment Law for the same number of units it takes to earn the MSL.

 Jump ahead of your peers!
 Apply theoretical knowledge and basic research skills acquired as an undergraduate to practical applications of the professional world.

-(Note, the MSL is not intended for the student who wishes to go on to law school and practice law.)
+(Note, the MSL is not intended for a student who wishes to go on to law school and practice law.)

 Course List in the Master of Studies in Law